LovesTha/LovesTha.github.io/_posts/2005-11-07-gp-melbourne-mini-report.markdown

 Sunday:
 PTQ Honolulu Round 1: Lost to Rbg Goblins
 PTQ Honolulu Round 2: Lost to ICan'tRemember.dec
-PTQ Honolulu Round 3: Beat Septer Cant
+PTQ Honolulu Round 3: Beat Sceptre Cant
 PTQ Honolulu Round 4: Beat Affinity (piloted by: I'll keep dropping artifact land with a Deed on the table) PTQ Honolulu Round 5: Lost to Madness (after stealing a win by having Brawn to trample over a (very) Arrogant Wurm with a Jitte+2)